carolisteia/lancelot-par-maints-langages/README.md

 ## 📚 Description

-This repository contains training and evaluation data for the study of the multilingual medieval textual tradition of the *Lancelot en prose*, including manually corrected alignments and automatically generated outputs.
+This repository provides training and evaluation data for the study of the multilingual medieval textual tradition of the *Lancelot en prose*, including both manually corrected alignments and automatically generated outputs.

 It features a curated selection of witnesses from the *Lancelot en prose*, one of the core cycles of the Arthurian literary corpus.
 The texts are presented in multiple medieval languages—Old French, Old Spanish (Castilian), and Old Italian—and have been automatically segmented and aligned using the [Aquilign](https://github.com/ProMeText/Aquilign) pipeline, a BERT-based tool for multilingual clause-level alignment of medieval texts.